PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

 With Aaronson continuing to draw attention, there have naturally been links with moves elsewhere.
 Amongst the clubs reportedly interested are Celtic, Aston Villa, LOSC Lille, as well as Borussia Mönchengladbach, Eintracht Frankfurt, TSG Hoffenheim, and RB Leipzig.

 With his underdeveloped frame, it’s natural to worry about how he would adapt to the physicality of British football.
 Celtic is a good stepping-stone club, and Aston Villa would be an interesting fit, particularly if he was seen as a replacement for Jack Grealish – while LOSC have an impressive record in developing young footballers.

 However, I feel as if a move to Germany would suit Aaronson best.
 A switch to a mid-sized Bundesliga side, such as Hoffenheim, would allow him to gradually be phased into football at a higher level than MLS.

 With German football generally involving higher defensive lines and more compact midfields than other leagues, it would be a challenge for him to affect games to the same extent as he has in the USA.
 But the Bundesliga unquestionably suits a player of his profile: Agile, press resistant, and able to thrive in transitions.

 Young American footballers have struggled to make too much of a breakthrough in the modern European game, with Christian Pulisic being the sole exception.
-Tyler Adams’ goal to knock Atlético Madrid out of the Champions League may just herald the arrival of America’s new wave, and Brenden Aaronson certainly has the potential to join the movement.
+Tyler Adams’ goal to knock Atlético Madrid out of the Champions League may just herald the arrival of the USMNT’s new wave, and Brenden Aaronson certainly has the potential to join the movement.